 Will they work?
 Sure.
 Are they right for streaming movies?
 Maybe.

-You see, most of the memory cards are the basic, low-budget cards that retailers like Best Buy and Walmart will put on sale really cheap to get you in the front door.
-They’ll get the job done, but they weren’t designed for high speed data transfers that you need for high resolution video or images.
+You see, most of memory cards are the basic, low-budget cards that retailers like Best Buy and Walmart will put on sale really cheap to get you in the front door.
+They’ll get the job done, but they weren’t designed for high-speed data transfers that you need for high-resolution videos or images.